jahnestacado/cable/README.md

 ```
 SetInterval executes function f repeatedly with a fixed time delay(interval)
 between each call until function f returns false.
 It returns a cancel function
-which can be used to cancel aswell the excution of function f
+which can be used to cancel aswell the execution of function f

 #### func  SetTimeout